jacobtomlinson/website/content/posts/2019/2019-08-27-why-your-profile-picture-is-important.md

 # Conclusion

 These general tips are intended to help you choose a profile picture that will hopefully ease communication.
 Breaking some of these rules isn't going to hurt your work relationships so don't worry if your current picture doesn't follow all of them.
 It is just something to bear in mind next time you update your picture.

+Thinking back to my current profile picture I think I actually did a reasonable job, despite not putting much thought to it.
+I'm smiling, facing the camera and I'm consistent with it (mostly out of laziness).
+I think I'll probably stick with it for a while, at least until I'm a bit more grey and have a few more wrinkles.

 Lastly a quick thank you to all the creators who made their photos free to use on [unsplash](https://unsplash.com/).
 It really helped me put this article together with examples.